ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 Rollups are a "layer 2" technology that exists today.
 They allow dapps to bundle or “roll up” transactions into a single transaction off-chain, generate a cryptographic proof and then submit it to the chain.
 This reduces the data needed for a transaction.
 Combine this with all the extra data availability provided by shards and you get 100,000 transactions per second.

 <InfoBanner isWarning={false}>
   Given recent progress in layer 2 scaling solution research and development, this has prompted the prioritization of the merge upgrade ahead of shard chains.
-These will be the focus following the mainnet transition to proof-of-stake.
+These will be the focus following mainnet transition to proof of stake.

   [More on rollups](/developers/docs/layer-2-scaling/)
 </InfoBanner>